 Nobody can say how long the stadium has been around.
 Most everyone can agree that it wasn’t always there.
 But one day, it was just…there.
 The Builder was even more of an enigma.
-The early players of the game would hear from Him every now and then, but nobody ever got a look.
+The early players of the game would hear from Him now and then, but nobody ever got a look.
 The Builder established The Game, including the rules.
-As the players became better versed in how to play The Game, the rules had to be revised.
+As the players became better-versed in playing The Game, the rules had to be revised.
 New rules would also be added.

 The Builder wanted to see a well-played game, and He knew the rules would facilitate that vision.

 The stands were always full.
 Yes, The Game had the attention of everyone in the stadium.
-Some felt the rules stifled the flow of The Game, while others believed the rules made the game.
+Some felt the rules stifled The Game’s flow, while others believed the rules made the game.

 After some time, The Game seemed bogged down with the rules.
-Either the players were spending more time in the rulebook than on the field, weren’t playing by any rules at all, or attempting to follow the rules with varying degrees of success.
+The players were spending more time in the rulebook than on the field.
+Some weren’t playing by any rules at all.
+Others were attempting to follow the rules with varying degrees of success.
 The Builder knew …

 An announcement was made that the Builder’s Son was going to rewrite the rule book.
-The Son was given authority by the Father to establish new plays that were based on the old rules.
+The Son was given the Father’s authority to establish new plays based on the old rules.
 A few seasons were played, and then the Son was gone.
-There was little support, and a lot of resentment toward him, so the Father called him back to the home office.
+There was little support and a lot of resentment toward him, so the Father called him back to the home office.

-Slowly, ever so slowly, those simplified rules found their way into the manner in which the players conducted themselves on the field.
+Slowly, ever so slowly, those simplified rules found their way into how the players conducted themselves on the field.
 It was often found that the best games involved players that followed the Son’s rule book.
-Sure, there were penalties every now and then, but the quality of The Game was much richer.
+Sure, there were penalties now and then, but the quality of The Game was much richer.